-Mexico’s president seeks public approval to prosecute five ex-presidents
+Amid covid-19, recession and violence, Mexico’s López Obrador takes aim at his predecessors

 Calderón tweeted last week that López Obrador was “mistaking the Republic for a Roman circus” by asking the crowd to “convict or pardon innocents with a show of thumbs up or down.”

-López Obrador says Zedillo, a staunch neoliberal in office from 1994 to 2000, took privatization to extremes, but does not suggest he broke any laws.
+López Obrador says Zedillo, a staunch neoliberal in office from 1994 to 2000, took privatization to extremes but does not suggest he broke any laws.
 Zedillo, an economist, now teaches at Yale.
 An aide there said he has not commented on events in Mexico since leaving office, “even when they involve falsehoods and calumnies” against his presidency.

 The president accuses Fox, who took office in 2000, of interfering improperly in the 2006 election, when Calderón defeated López Obrador.
 But Fox was not linked to corruption or other crimes while in office.
 An aide said Monday he would have no immediate comment.